aicragellebasi/iamsocial/readme.txt

 * Choose form two page templates: When creating a new page, choose your template under Page Attribute:
 	1. Default template (with sidebar)
 	2. Full width page (without sidebar)

+== Changelog ==

+= 1.0.4 =
+* First release of IAMSocial

+= 1.0.5 =
+* Fixed the extra white space below the homepage footer on Safari and Chrome.
+* Fixed the 3 columns post bug on Safari and Chrome.
+* Made the RTL styles to load properly.
+* Updated the copyright.

+= 1.0.6 =
+* Logo, titles and subtitles aligned left on large screens.
+Stacked and centered on small screens.
+* Bootstrap less files updated to 3.3.7
+* Font Awesome less files and fonts updated to 4.6.3

+= 1.0.7 =
+* Fixed a typo
+* Fixed the sprintf funtion variables in the footer
+* Updated the tags in styles.css
+* Fixed missing text domain in esc_html_e function in header.php

+= 1.0.8 =
+* Metas at the bottom of the articles cleared.
+Issue with BBPress login.

+== Upgrade Notice ==